-Kielland et al. demonstrated that L-012 is a useful probe for in vivo determination of ROS/RNS stress in different inflammation models.
-Thus, L-012 is a functional OI probe that emits light from sites of ROS/RNS release in a spatial and temporal manner (13).
-Imada et al. demonstrated that the L-012 signal was strongly induced by stimulated neutrophils (49), verifying L-012 as a tool for measuring ROS/RNS during inflammatory processes.
-Hence, we used the L-012 probe to demonstrate ROS/RNS stress in arthritic joints.
-At the time point with the most severe ankle swelling, that is, day 6 after the onset of arthritis, we observed the most pronounced ROS stress (Fig. 6A), which clearly indicated that strong hypoxia in arthritic joint disease is evident even before the appearance of strong ROS stress.
+Kielland et al. demonstrated that L-012 is a useful probe for in vivo determination of ROS/RNS-stress in different inflammation models.
+Thus, L-012 is a functional OI probe that emits light from sites of ROS/RNS-release in a spatial and temporal manner (13).
+Imada et al. demonstrated that the L-012 signal is strongly induced by stimulated neutrophils (33), which verifies L-012 as a tool for measuring ROS/RNS during inflammatory processes.
+Hence, we used the L-012 probe to demonstrate ROS/RNS-stress in arthritic joints.
+At the time-point with the most severe ankle swelling, i.e., day 6 after the onset of arthritis, we observed the most pronounced ROS-stress (Fig. 6B), which clearly indicated that strong hypoxia in arthritic-joint disease is evident even before the appearance of strong ROS-stress.

 Several research groups claim that ROS are mainly produced during acute hypoxia.
-Thus, the inhibition of ROS stress at the early onset of disease could protect against chronic hypoxia and the establishment of the chronic inflammation that is responsible for tissue damage (50).
-Because the development of inflammation due to hypoxia is clinically important (51), noninvasive in vivo PET imaging of inflammation-induced hypoxia during the initial phases of RA might enable the identification of early pathologic changes even before the onset of cartilage and joint destruction.
-Thus, we demonstrated for the first time, to our knowledge, that hypoxia PET imaging using 18F-FMISO or 18F-FAZA is applicable for the visualization and monitoring of RA ankles.
-Moreover, we uncovered a different temporal dynamic of hypoxia and ROS stress and found that hypoxia accrues with enhanced ROS stress.
+Thus, the inhibition of ROS-stress at the early onset of disease could protect against chronic-hypoxia and the establishment of the chronicinflammation that is responsible for tissue damage (34).
+Because the development of inflammation due to hypoxia is clinically important (35), non-invasive in vivo PET-imaging of inflammation-induced hypoxia during the initial phases of RA might enable the identification of early pathological changes even before the onset of cartilage and joint-destruction.
+Thus, we demonstrated for the first time that hypoxia PET-imaging using 18F-FMISO or 18F-FAZA is applicable for the visualization and monitoring of RA ankles.
+Moreover, we uncovered a different temporal dynamic of hypoxia and ROS-stress and found that hypoxia accrues with enhanced ROS-stress.